 After exploring the wild bushveld and spotting all sorts of animals and birds we exit Kruger Park, via the Orpen Gate.
 This evening at the lodge, you can sit back and relax beside the campfire, enjoying a traditional dance performance by locals from the Shalati region.
 The safari lodge is located in the Manyeleti part of Greater Kruger, a less-visited area where you can soak up the peace of the remote African bush.

 On the final day of our Mozambique, Kruger & Swaziland Safari we leave the wilderness behind, returning to the metropolis of Johannesburg.
-Our drive takes us via an incredibly scenic area of the Mpumalange Province, known as the Panorama Route.
-Along the way we stop to admire the spectacular views of the mountains, valleys, waterfalls and open plains below.
+Our drive takes us via an incredibly scenic area of the Mpumalanga Province, known as the Panorama Route.
+Along the way, we stop to admire the spectacular views of the mountains, valleys, waterfalls and open plains below.
 We pause at the highlights of Blyde River Canyon, Bourke's Luck Potholes, and God's Window on the Panorama Route.

 Arriving in Johannesburg this afternoon our Southern African adventure comes to a close.